-Today begins the Lenten season with the marking of Ash Wednesday.
-February 26 this year, but it occurred on March 6 last year and will be on February 17 next year.
+This year the Lenten season begins with the marking of Ash Wednesday on February 17, but it occurred on February 26 last year and will be on March 2 next year.
 How does one determine when is Ash Wednesday?
 For most people, it is simply a matter of looking on a calendar.
 But how does the church determine the date of Ash Wednesday each year?
 The somewhat simple answer is that it takes place 46 days before Easter Sunday.
 Okay, but how is the date of Easter Sunday determined?

 Easter falls on the first Sunday after the first full moon in the season of Spring in the northern hemisphere.
 The first process is to determine the start of Spring.
 This is, of course, on the vernal equinox, the date when the sun moves north across the celestial equator; the day the amount of measured daylight and darkness is equal during the 24-hour period.
 Astronomically the vernal equinox can fall on March 19, 20, or 21 because the earth does not take exactly 365 days to complete a revolution around the sun.
 To simplify matters a bit, ecclesiastical rules fix the date of the equinox to March 21.
 The moon is full about every 29.53 days.